andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 In this step, creatures which will mate to create offspring that will replace the creatures which were removed at the last stage must be selected.

 There are many different approaches to doing this.
 Some of them are highlighted at [@Lam2021-gp;
 @Lam2021-hg].
 In our code, we used what's known as *Biased Roulette Wheel Selection*.
 In this process, two creatures are selected randomly, but the probability of a creature being selected is proportional to how high their fitness function value is.
-For more detail on how this done, we encourage readers to look at the implementation of [getParents (/software/evolution.tcc)](https://github.com/andrebianchessi/msc/blob/e7e048d554f82161702b1f90b3878957dbb0538b/software/evolution.tcc#L110).
+For more detail on how this done, we suggest one to see [getParents (/software/evolution.tcc)](https://github.com/andrebianchessi/msc/blob/e7e048d554f82161702b1f90b3878957dbb0538b/software/evolution.tcc#L110) implementation.

 #### Mate {.unnumbered}